abdelhakim96/Wind-Turbine-Inspection/README.md

 The optimal sequence of points and surface normals are created in txt file format, which the NMPC uses to generate optimal control actions.
 The planner is run for a default wind turbine model.

 To run the default planner:
--bring the drone to the initial position (-3, 0, 3)
+- Bring the drone to the initial position (-3, 0, 3)
 - Run the point and normal generator node
 ```bash
 rosrun dji_m100_trajectory GP_statemachine